Polarschweif/vividstasisStreamingEssentials/README.md

  - 1.4.5
     - Added starfallsapphic's random songpicker (BIG SHOUTOUT!!!)
     - Contextmenu not disappearing anymore after toggling stuff
+    - Added 'Help' to the contextmenu wich opens a pdf file.

  - 1.4.6
     - (hopefully) Fixed always on top not correctly loading from config file